serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

         method: post
 ```

-Now any http post event on path `/graphql` will trigger `graphql` lambda function and will be handled by `graphqlHandler`.
+Now any http post event on path `/graphql` will trigger the `graphql` lambda function.
+It will be handled by `graphqlHandler`.

-*Step 2: Configure Lambda Function (Apollo-Server-Lambda)*
+### Step 2: Configure Lambda function (Apollo-Server-Lambda)

-And then set up the callback to Lambda in your `handler.js` file ([sample](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/handler.js#L14))
+Set up the callback to Lambda in your `handler.js` file ([sample](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/handler.js#L14)).

 ```
 import { graphqlLambda, graphiqlLambda } from 'apollo-server-lambda';